mirzaghaderi/rtpcr/README.md

 <img src="https://raw.githubusercontent.com/mirzaghaderi/iqpcr/38a0bad0c7ae2fd40a9abd44d3b4977923c7a276/Figure2-copy.jpg">

-*A) Average Fold changes of three target genes relative to the control condition computed by unpaired t-tests.
+*A) Average Fold changes of three target genes relative to the control condition computed by unpaired t-tests via `qpcrTTESTplot` function.
 Error bars represent 95% confidence interval.
-B-D) Average relative expression of a target gene under two different factors of genotype (with two levels) and drought (with three levels).
-Error bars represent standard deviations.
-Means (columns) lacking letters in common have significant differences at alpha = 0.05 as resulted from the `LSD.test` of agricolae package.*
+B-D) Average relative expression of a target gene under two different or three factors produced by `twoFACTORplot` (C) and `twoFACTORplot` (B and D) functions.
+Error bars represent standard deviations also they can be set to confidence interval.
+Means (columns) lacking letters in common have significant differences at alpha = 0.05 as resulted from an `LSD.test`.*

 ```r